 Can a 3 phase isolation transformer be used to convert 3 phase power to 1 phase power?

-Yes, a 3 phase isolation transformer can be used to convert three phase power to single phase power.
-The isolation transformer provides electrical isolation between the input and output, and it can be designed to convert the voltage levels and phase configurations.
+Yes, a 3 phase isolation transformer can be used to convert three phase power to

 To convert 3 phase power to single-phase power, the three phase input is typically connected to the primary winding of the isolation transformer, while the secondary winding is configured to provide a single phase output.
 The specific connection depends on the desired voltage and phase configuration of the single-phase output.